-Following breakfast, we'll set out to explore more of Mt.
+Following breakfast we’ll set out to explore more of Mt.
 Emei.
-Here are some of the highlights you'll find:
+Here is some of the highlights you’ll find:

-Gold Summit: The number of Buddhist temples dotting the mountain is quite inspiring, but the views from the Golden Summit at an elevation of 3,077 meters above sea level steals the glory.
-The Gold Summit is an extravagance of natural wonders and Buddhist spiritualism, which comprise of four marvelous spectacles of Sunrise, Cloud Sea, Buddhist Light, and sacred lamp.
+Gold Summit: The number of the Buddhist temples dotting the mountain is quite inspiring but the views from the Golden Summit at an elevation of 3,077 meters above sea level steals the glory.
+The Gold Summit is an extravagance of natural wonders and Buddhism spiritualism, which comprise of four marvelous spectacles of Sunrise, Cloud Sea, Buddhist Light and sacred lamp.
 The scenery of a red glowing sun dancing over the sea of clouds in the east is fabulous.
-A few lucky visitors will encounter the Buddhist Light, which only occurs 14 times a year.
-On these occasions, your shadow is cast before you in the mist, and a colorfully glowing lights circle you as if you are attained enlightenment.
+A few lucky visitors will encounter the Buddhist Light which only occurs 14 times a year.
+On these occasions, your shadow is cast before you in the mist and a colorfully glowing lights circle you as if you are attained enlightenment.

 Fuhu Temple: At the foot of Fuhu Hill, Fuhu Temple is located one kilometer west of Baoguo Temple and is one of the largest in the mountain area.
 It was rebuilt in 1651, the eighth year of the reign of Qing Emperor Shunzhi.
-It covers an area of 13,000 square meters and is accessible from the highway.
-"Crouching Tiger Monastery," as it is known in Chinese, is sunk in the forest.
+It covers an area of 13,000 square meters and isaccessible from the highway.
+"Crouching Tiger Monastery", as it is known in Chinese, is sunk in the forest.
 Inside is a seven-meter-high copper pagoda inscribed with Buddhist images and texts.
-Fuhu Temple, the most significant Buddhist temple on the mountain, has 13 halls.
+Fuhu Temple, the biggest Buddhist temple on the mountain, has 13 halls.
 In the temple, a 6-meter 17-storeyed bronze tower made in the Yuan Dynasty(1271-1368) has some 4,700 engraved Buddhist figurines on it.
 The 20,000-character Huayan Sutras are well preserved in the temple.

-In the late afternoon, you'll go back to Chengdu to rest.
+In the late afternoon you’ll be driven back to Chengdu, and you’ll be able to spend the night at your own leisure.
 From traditional teahouses, theaters to modern pubs and clubs, Chengdu people know how to enjoy the night.
-Every corner in Chengdu offers the warmest welcome, and you are sure to find something to pique your interest during your time in the town.
+Every corner in Chengdu offers the warmest welcome, and you are sure to find something to pique your interest during your time on the town.

 Today will be a full day of touring within the city of Chengdu.
-After breakfast, we'll get started with a visit to Chengdu's premier attraction, the Giant Panda Breeding Research Base.
-The Panda Breeding Research Center has been created and imitated the pandas' natural habitat so that they might have the best possible environment for rearing and breeding.
-It also cares for other rare and endangered wild animals with an area of 560 mus (92 acres), 96% of which is verdure.
+After breakfast, we’ll get started with a visit to Chengdu's premier attraction, the Giant Panda Breeding Research Base..
+The Panda Breeding Research Center has been created and imitated the pandas' natural habitat in order that they might have the best possible environment for rearing and breeding.
+It cares also for other rare and endangered wild animals with an area of 560 mus (92 acres), 96% of which is verdure.
 Giant pandas, lesser pandas, black-necked cranes, white storks as well as over 20 species of rare animals are fed and bred there throughout the year.
-Verdant bamboo, bright flowers, fresh air, a natural hill scene, and a beautiful artificial view are merged ingeniously at the base.
+Verdant bamboo, bright flowers, fresh air, a natural hill scene and a beautiful artificial view are merged ingeniously at the base.

-We'll proceed to the nearby street of Jinli.
+Following our stroll down the wide and narrow alleys, we'll head to the nearby street of Jinli.
 Jinli Street is particularly representative of this city.
-It is recorded that as early as the Qin Dynasty (221 BC - 206 BC), Jinli Street was the most famous place for baldachin - a luxurious, ornate cloth.
+It is recorded that as early as the Qin Dynasty (221 BC - 206 BC), Jinli Street was the most famous place for baldachin - a rich, ornate cloth.
 And it was one of the busiest commercial areas during the Shu Kingdom (221-263).
-Hence, it is known as "First Street of the Shu Kingdom."
+Hence, it is known as 'First Street of the Shu Kingdom'.
+Jinli Street is particularly representative of Chengdu.
+It is recorded that as early as the Qin Dynasty (221 BC - 206 BC), Jinli Street was the most famous place for baldachin - a rich, ornate cloth.
+And it was one of the busiest commercial areas during the Shu Kingdom (221-263).
+Hence, it is known as 'First Street of the Shu Kingdom'.
+In order to reclaim its prosperity of former days, it was restored with contributions from the Wuhou Memorial Temple and was opened to public in October of 2004.
+Since then, visitors from all over China and abroad gather here to relax, admire the traditional-style buildings, and taste some local snacks.
+In the middle of the street, there is a wooden stage which looks like an ancient pavilion.
+It is used from time to time for performing classic Sichuan Operas.
 You can enjoy folk music along with the actor's beautiful, quick costume and make-up changes.
 The actors' perfect performances will wow you.
 Open-air movies are also shown in front of the stage.

 After breakfast in the hotel, you will be taken to either the airport or the train station, and you will depart for your next destination.